 Solution for Dirty Charging Contacts: Clean the Contacts

 Cleaning the contacts is a simple but essential task.
 Start by turning off your vacuum and removing it from the dock.
 Use a soft, dry cloth to wipe both the vacuum’s and dock’s charging contacts.
 For tough dirt, use a cotton swab dipped in rubbing alcohol to softly clean the spot.
 Make sure the contacts are fully dry before placing the vacuum back on the dock.
-Regular cleaning, ideally once a month, will help prevent this issue from reoccurring.

 Solution for a Faulty Charging Dock: Inspect and Repair or Replace the Dock